Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 So for me, it was pretty easy.

-You got to go where you don't know because that's where you're going to need your brothers.
+It was pretty easy to go, you got to go where you don't know because that's where you're going to need your brothers.

-That's where you're going to need.
+That's where you're going to need your faith.

 And I wasn't.